d-likes-it/dirty-log/README.md

 # Outlook

-It should be possible to combine the format and format length into 1 memcopy (assembled into a constexpr string up frnont).
+- It should be possible to combine the format and format length into 1 memcopy (assembled into a constexpr string up frnont).
+- It should also be possible to collapse fromat and signature string into a prepared buffer.
+- It should be possible to create a compile time list of format strings.
+When logging starts that list could be sent as a spciel log message and later on only indices to the format strings need to be published with every write_log call.